When You Should Set Out Your Mums for the Longest-Lasting Fall Flowers

 Chrysanthemums often appear for sale at your local garden center or grocery store long before summer is over.
 But hold onto your pumpkin spice latte, should you buy these seasonal plants just yet?
-A favorite for outdoor fall decor, thanks to their brightly colored, bountiful blooms that cover the plants for weeks.
-Mums begin to pick up steam just when many other summer-flowering plants like zinnias and petunias start winding down in the cooler autumn weather.
+A favorite for outdoor fall decor, mums burst into bloom just when many other summer-flowering plants like zinnias and petunias start winding down in the cooler autumn weather.
 That's why a few potted mums perched on your porch seems like a no-brainer for transitioning from summer into the next season.
 But don't be in too much of a hurry if you want your plants to last.
 Even though retailers start selling mums well before fall begins, you may want to hold off on buying them just yet.

 The bottom line is that there’s not a "best" time to put out your potted mums, but you’ll get optimal plant performance in cooler weather.
 Mid- to late-September is ideal if you want to love your mums for as long as possible.
 You can even extend your enjoyment of these plants after they die by turning them into cheery holiday decor.